 In some cases, technically, you can trim your own trees.
-But even you have the proper tree trimming tools, you won't be able to accomplish what a trained tree trimming company near you can in a safer, more thorough way:
+But even you have the proper pruning tools, you won't be able to accomplish what a trained tree trimming company near you can in a safer, more thorough way:

 You Won't Be Able to Detect Risk Factors

 It takes a highly trained tree removal professional to detect the presence of insects, fungus, blights, or microorganisms that may be threatening your trees.
 You should have regular inspections, even if you don't think your trees are ready to be trimmed.

 You Won't Know the Best Way to Prune Different Types of Trees

 Different trees need different types of care at different times of the year, and trusting a local tree professional to do the job gives you the assurance that you need to know that it will be done right.

 For example, trees that flower earlier in the year are healthiest when pruned after flowering, while trees that flower later in the year should be trimmed in the late winter or early spring.
 Trimming trees in the fall can cause fungus — like oak wilt — to develop and spread.

 When Is The Best Time To Trim Trees?

 This varies too depending on the tree species, but for most trees native to Virginia it is during the winter months (between November and March) when trees are typically dormant.
 This also makes it easier for the tree trimming company because proper pruning is easier when there's a clear view of the branches and limbs and foliage is typically sparse during this time.

 Even Some Professionals Make Mistakes